IAmTheVex/phantom/installation.md

 # Installation steps

 There are many methods to install the SDK.
 The recommended one is using the `Check out project from Version Control` option in Android Studio.
-Alternatively you can use git to clone the repo `git clone --depth=1 git@bitbucket.org:phantomrobotics/kit.git`, or download it direclty as a zip from [here](https://bitbucket.org/phantomrobotics/kit/downloads/), extract it and import it.
+Alternatively you can use git to clone the repo `git clone --depth=1 git@bitbucket.org:phantomrobotics/kit.git`, or download it direclty as a zip from [here](https://bitbucket.org/phantomrobotics/kit/downloads/), extract it and import it (you can learn how to do that [here](https://iamthevex.github.io/phantom/import)).

 ![Bitbucket Download](https://www.github.com/IAmTheVex/phantom/blob/master/resources/images/installation/download.png?raw=true)